MakeSchool/SpriteBuilder-Cocos2D-Docs/1.1/physics-spritebuilder/physics-spritebuilder.md

 #Setup physics in SpriteBuilder

 Basic physics properties can be easily applied within SpriteBuilder.
-In a future release SpriteBuilder will also support creating physics joints.
+A later chapter will also discuss how to create physics joints in SpriteBuilder.

 ##Adding a Physics Node